tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 5.3 Transactions

 TidesDB provides transaction support with multi-column-family capabilities and configurable isolation levels.
 Transactions are initiated through `tidesdb_txn_begin()` or `tidesdb_txn_begin_with_isolation()`, with a single transaction capable of operating across multiple column families atomically.
-The system implements MVCC (Multi-Version Concurrency Control) with five isolation levels: READ UNCOMMITTED, READ COMMITTED, REPEATABLE READ, SNAPSHOT ISOLATION, and SERIALIZABLE (see Section 8.3 for detailed semantics).
+The system implements MVCC (Multi-Version Concurrency Control) with five isolation levels · READ UNCOMMITTED, READ COMMITTED, REPEATABLE READ, SNAPSHOT ISOLATION, and SERIALIZABLE (see Section 8.3 for detailed semantics).
 Iterators acquire atomic references on both memtables and SSTables, creating consistent point-in-time snapshots unaffected by concurrent compaction or writes.

 **Global Sequence Numbering**